Mowblow/four-card-feature-section/four-card-feature-section-master/README.md

 ### Continued development

-I want to learn more about CSS grids and practice using it more.
+I want to learn more about CSS grids and practice using them more.
 I also want to read more about specificity and the cascade, I believe we often overlook the importance of going over important concepts because of how easy it may seem.
 Trust me, it isn't..

 ### Useful resources